 Referral Program Email 1: Stating the Benefit of the Referral Program

-Arguably, the most important step of any referral marketing campaign is the initial email outlining exactly what your customer or advocate can expect to gain from referring their network, and how they can get started.
-While you can send reminders to nudge more referrals out of your customers, you really want to make a big splash with your first impression.
+Arguably, the most important step of any referral marketing campaign is the initial email outlining exactly what your customer or advocate can expect to gain from referring their network, including referral program incentives and how they can get started.
+While you can send reminders to nudge more referrals out of your customers, you really want to make a big splash with your first impression and get your referral messaging right.

 Try using an eye-catching graphic like this one from ZooSho.
 It lays out the customer’s benefit front-and-center so it’s the first thing they see.
 Let’s take a closer look: